-You may be wondering out of all the issues our communities are facing why is this so important?
-Research shows that if children are not able to read at grade level by third grade it has significant and long-term consequences not only for each of those children but for their communities, and for our nation as a whole.
+The United Way of Northwest Illinois began work through Community Impact with the Education Pillar.
+The goal is for 100% of students in Jo Daviess, Stephenson, and Carroll Counties to be considered "ready for kindergarten."
+This goal will help increase the number of students in our communities that are reading at grade level by third grade.
+This is important because research shows that if children are not able to read at grade level by third grade it has significant and long-term consequences not only for each of those children, but for their communities and our nation as a whole.

 Under the Financial Stability pillar the United Way of Northwest Illinois' goal is to increase resiliency in our communities by providing services that equip families and individuals with the tools and resources to stay or become economicialy independent.
 This goal will help reduce the number of barriers that prevent individuals and families from becoming self-sufficient.
 This is important because as many as one-third of working Americans do not earn enough money to meet their basic needs.
 Wages have not kept pace with the rising cost of housing, healthcare, and education.
 Currently, 40 million Americans are working in low-paying jobs without basic health and retirement benefits.